Somerton Man: Discovery of body

 On 1 December 1948 at 6:30 am, the police were contacted after the body of a man was discovered by a couple on Somerton Park beach near Glenelg, about 11 km southwest of Adelaide, South Australia.
 The man was found lying in the sand across from the Crippled Children's Home, which was on the corner of The Esplanade and Bickford Terrace.
 He was lying back with his head resting against the seawall, with his legs extended and his feet crossed.
 It was believed the man had died while sleeping.
 A half smoked cigarette was on the right collar of his coat.
 A search of his pockets revealed an unused second-class rail ticket from Adelaide to Henley Beach; a bus ticket from the city that may not have been used; a narrow aluminium comb that had been manufactured in the US; a half-empty packet of Juicy Fruit chewing gum; an Army Club cigarette packet which contained seven cigarettes of a different brand, Kensitas; and a quarter-full box of Bryant & May matches.

 Witnesses who came forward said that on the evening of 30 November they had seen an individual resembling the dead man lying on his back in the same spot where the corpse was later found.
 A couple who saw him at around 7 pm noted that they saw him extend his right arm to its fullest extent and then drop it limply.
 Another couple who saw him from 7:30 pm to 8 pm, during which time the street lights had come on, recounted that they did not see him move during the half an hour in which he was in view, although they did have the impression that his position had changed.
-Although they commented between themselves that it was odd that he was not reacting to the mosquitoes, they had thought it more likely that he was drunk or asleep, and thus did not investigate further.
+Although they commented between themselves that it was odd that he was not reacting to the mosquitoes, they had thought it most likely that he was drunk or asleep, and thus did not investigate further.
 One of the witnesses told the police she observed a man looking down at the sleeping man from the top of the steps that led to the beach.
 Witnesses said the body was in the same position when the police viewed it.

 Another witness came forward in 1959 and reported to the police that he and three others had seen a well-dressed man carrying another man on his shoulders along Somerton Park beach the night before the body was found.
 A police report was made by Detective Don O'Doherty.